 |---|---|

-An Open ODS View is used in this scenario - everything else is identical to the InfoObject scenario.
+In this scenario, an Open ODS View is utilized; all other aspects are identical to the InfoObject scenario.

-Open ODS views can be created in the BW Modeling Tools using a wizard.
-The wizard is opened by right-clicking / New / Open ODS View.
+Open ODS Views can be created in the BW Modeling Tools using a wizard.
+The wizard is accessed by right-clicking / New / Open ODS View.

-The technical name and semantics must then be defined.
-In our case, this is the semantic text.
+Subsequently, the technical name and semantics must be defined.
+In this instance, the Text semantic is relevant.

-In the next step, the source type for the texts must be defined.
+In the subsequent step, the source type for the texts must be determined.

 A specific object must be selected.

-Additional master data sources can now be connected if necessary.
+Additional master data sources can now be connected, if applicable.

-Interim result for the 1:1 use of Open ODS View texts
+Intermediate Result for 1:1 Utilization of Open ODS View Texts

 |---|---|---|